 Right to a Properly Operated DUI Checkpoint

-DUI checkpoints must be operated in accordance with specific legal guidelines in California.
+Law enforcement agencies must operate DUI checkpoints in accordance with specific legal guidelines in California.
 Drivers have a right to expect these checkpoints to meet all legal requirements.
 This means that a checkpoint must:

 - Have a supervising officer to handle operational decisions